Jump to ...

 Advocacy in Motion

 Presented by Laura Horsley, Marci Chenoweth and Leatha Martin

 Mobile Advocacy is an option for survivors who do not need/want to enter shelter.
 To develop and maintain a mobile advocacy program, an organization has to make a commitment to provide this type of service and explore ways to support the process.
-Safety planning has to take a step further and not only address the survivor’s safety, but that of the Advocate providing the mobile services.
+Safety planning is taken a step further and not only addresses the survivor’s safety, but also that of the advocate providing the mobile services.
 Finding ways to increase access while decreasing risk is key to mobile advocacy.
 While the model is gaining popularity and sounds straight forward, there are challenges and barriers that must be addressed.